-In addition to finding the studs, you have to make marks at the top and bottom of the stairway to indicate the height of the rail above the stairs.
-To meet building code requirements, the rail should be mounted so that the top is 34 to 38 in. above the front edge of the stair nosings.
+In addition to finding the studs, you have to make marks at the top and bottom of the stairway to indicate the standard railing height of the rail above the stairs.
+To meet building code requirements, the stair railing should be mounted so that the top of the handrail height is 34 to 38 in. above the front edge of the stair nosings.
 We chose 36 in.
-Photo 2 shows how to find this point at the top of the stair.
-Repeat the process on the bottom step.
-Later you’ll align the top of the rail with these marks and locate the rail brackets (Photo 7).
+Photo 2 shows how to find this handrail height point at the top of the stair.
+Repeat the handrail heigh process on the bottom step.
+Later you’ll align the top of the rail with these handrail height marks and locate the rail brackets (Photo 7).
 Then you’ll use the mark at the top to position the rail before you attach it to the brackets (Photo 7, close-up).